With the novel coronavirus outbreak globally, many people are understandably concerned about their health and safety.

-Europe uses a “filtering face piece” score (FFP).
-This comes from EN standard 149:2001 – drafted and maintained by CEN (European Committee for Standardization).
-Let’s see how they compare:
+Europe uses two different standards.
+The “filtering face piece” score (FFP) comes from EN standard 149:2001.
+Then EN 143 standard covers P1/P2/P3 ratings.
+Both standards are maintained by CEN (European Committee for Standardization).

 |Respirator Standard||Filter Capacity (removes x% of of all particles that are 0.3 microns in diameter or larger)|

 |FFP2 & P2||At least 94%|

 |N99 & FFP3||At least 99%|

 As you can see, the closest European equivalent to N95 are FFP2 / P2 rated respirators, which are rated at 94%, compared to the 95% of N95.